asntech/improse/README.md

 ### Select model
 Improse comes with six state-of-the-art machine learning models including Random Forest (RF), Support Vector Machines (SVM), K-Nearest Neighbor (kNN), AdaBoost (AB), Decision Tree (DT) and Naive Bayes (NB).
 Random Forest is the default model.

-To select a model you need to type
+To select model you need to type:

-	 --model MODEL_NAME
+	 improse --model MODEL_NAME

 MODEL_NAME can be 'rf', 'svm', 'knn', 'ab', 'dt', 'nb' or use 'all' if you want use all models one by one.

 ### Define features and feature subsets
+To select model you need to type:

+	 improse --model svm --feature H3K27ac,Brd4,p300,pGC

+Make sure the features names are coma separated.

+If you want to compare the indidual predictive power or combinatorial predive power of different features, you need to pass the argument '--compare' with '--features'

+	 improse --model svm --feature H3K27ac,Brd4,p300,pGC --compare

+To check the combinatorial predive power of features, you need to combine features with '+' symbole

+	 improse --model svm --feature H3K27ac+Brd4,p300, pGC+pAT --compare

 ### Run model with cross-validation